fabiolb/fabio/README.md

 That means that fabio is currently not used as an FE-BE or BE-BE router to route traffic among the services themselves since the service discovery of consul already solves that problem.
-Having said that, there is nothing that inherintly prevents fabio from being used that way.
+Having said that, there is nothing that inherently prevents fabio from being used that way.
 It just means that we are not doing it.

 ### Direct